drocheam/optrace/docs/source/usage/focus.rst

-To use the focus finding you will need a traced raytracer ``ŔT`` geometry with one or multiple ray sources.
+To use the focus finding you will need a traced :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` geometry with one or multiple ray sources.
-The ``autofocus`` function is then called by passing the focus mode and a starting position.
+The :meth:`autofocus <optrace.tracer.raytracer.Raytracer.autofocus>` function is then called by passing the focus mode and a starting position.
 Focussing then tries to find the focus in a search region between the last lens (or the outline) and the next lens (or the outline).

 .. testcode::

    res, afdict = RT.autofocus("Position Variance", 12.09)

-``autofocus`` returns two results, where the first one is a ``scipy.optimize.OptimizeResult`` object with information on the root finding.
+:python:`autofocus` returns two results, where the first one is a :class:`scipy.optimize.OptimizeResult` object with information on the root finding.
-The found z-position is accessed with ``res.x``.
+The found z-position is accessed with :python:`res.x`.
-The second return value includes some additional information, while these are mostly only useful for the ``TraceGUI`` information or the cost plot.
+The second return value includes some additional information, while these are mostly only useful for the :class:`TraceGUI <optrace.gui.trace_gui.TraceGUI>` information or the cost plot.

 By default, rays of all different sources are used to autofocus.
-Optionally a ``source_index`` parameter can be provided to use only a specific ray source.
+Optionally a :python:`source_index` parameter can be provided to use only a specific ray source.

 .. testcode::

    res, afdict = RT.autofocus("Position Variance", 12.09, source_index=1)

 With many rays the focus finding can get very slow.
-However, for modes ``"Position Variance", "Airy Disc Weighting"`` after some large number of rays the cost function does not change anymore.
+However, for modes :python:`"Position Variance", "Airy Disc Weighting"` after some large number of rays the cost function does not change anymore.
 That's why it is sufficient to limit the number of rays for those cases.
-You can higher or lower the number ``N`` for this with a parameter.
+You can higher or lower the number :python:`N` for this with a parameter.
 Note that this rarely needs to be done.

-Mode ``"Position Variance"`` uses a slightly different approach for root finding, which leads to some parameters missing in ``afdict``.
+Mode :python:`"Position Variance"` uses a slightly different approach for root finding, which leads to some parameters missing in :python:`afdict`.
 When plotting a cost plot, as described later, these parameters need to be calculated and included.
-This is done by setting ``return_cost=True``, but don't set it if not necessary, as it unfortunately slows down the focus mode.
+This is done by setting :python:`return_cost=True`, but don't set it if not necessary, as it unfortunately slows down the focus mode.

 .. testcode::